Newsletter Fall 2015

-As we all know, it was an extremely hot and dry summer.
+As we all know, it was an extremely hot and dry summer and one of the harshest droughts on record.
 In order to make the water supply last as long as possible, the District did not begin making water deliveries until May.
-At that time the District anticipated shutting the irrigation water off around September 15th.
-Fortunately we were able to keep the water running until Monday, September 22nd when everything was shutdown.
-This shutdown date is approximately two to three weeks earlier than when we normally shut off.
+At that time the District anticipated shutting the irrigation water off around September 21st.
+Fortunately we were able to keep the water running until Monday, September 28th when everything was shutdown.
+This shutdown date is approximately two weeks earlier than when we normally shut off.

 We would like to thank our water users for their high level of cooperation in managing the water in this drought year.
 Had we not had this cooperation, the District would have been forced to shut off much earlier.

-The status of the reservoirs at the time of shutting off is represented in the following Teacup Diagram which is from the United States Bureau of Reclamation Website at http://www.usbr.gov/pn/hydromet/roguetea.h tml .
+You can view the current status of the reservoirs any time at the United States Bureau of Reclamation Website at http://www.usbr.gov/pn/hydromet/roguetea. html.
 This website is updated on a daily basis.

-In an effort to be sure our patrons are kept up-to-date, the Board would like to touch on some of the current issues facing the District which are as follows:
+In an effort to be sure our patrons are kept up-to-date, the Board would like to touch on some of the on-going issues facing the District which are as follows: